oracle-livelabs/database/video-on-demand-with-nosql-database/run-nosql-app/run-nosql-app.md

     ````
     ls: cannot access ../data/User: No such file or directory
     ````
-    it means that you forgot to load the data
+    it means that you forgot to unzip the data-show-demo.zip file.
     ````
     <copy>
     cd ~/video-on-demand-with-nosql-database/data/